raspberrypilearning/cd-intermediate-html-css-sushi/en/step_8.md

 ![Website with edited text](images/inspectEditHtmlTextResult.png)

-+ Now **refresh** the page and watch what happens.
++ Now **reload** the page and watch what happens.
 Your changes should disappear!

-+ In the top left-hand corner of the dev tools box, click icon that looks like a tiny rectangle with an arrow.
++ In the top left-hand corner of the dev tools box, click the icon that looks like a tiny rectangle with an arrow.
 Then click on the same piece of text as before, the one with the border you added.

 ![The icon to select elements](images/inspectorSelectIcon.png)
 ![Selecting an element](images/inspectorSelectElement.png)

 +  Let's have a look at the CSS code next.
-Look for the **Styles** tab in the developer tools box (it might be called 'Style Editor' or similar).
+Look for the **Styles** tab in the developer tools (it might be called 'Style Editor' or similar).
 You should see a bunch of CSS rules, including the ones you created for that paragraph, `#myCoolText`.

 ![Viewing the CSS code for an element](images/inspectCssBlock.png)